o3de/ROSConDemo/README.md

 ```

 ## Launching the Editor
-After installing through the debian or snap package launching the editor can be achieved through O3DE project manager:
+After installing through the debian or snap package launching the editor can be achieved through O3DE Project Manager:
 ```
 /opt/O3DE/<engine_version>/bin/Linux/profile/Default/o3de
 ```

-Alternatively the editor can be launched directly if the O3DE engine was set up from GitHub:
+Alternatively, the editor can be launched directly if the O3DE engine was set up from GitHub:
 ```
 build/linux/bin/profile/Editor
 ```